The X Factor (British TV series) series 10: Contestants

 Before judges' houses, urban act Code 4 had to drop one of their members, Mark Wyman, after it emerged that he had a criminal record, and a spokesman for The X Factor said, "Unfortunately due to problems in getting a visa Mark was unable to travel to Judges' Houses in America, meaning that he ended up having to leave the band to carry on in the competition as a three piece."
 Code 4 did not make it to the live shows.
 Three-piece band Rough Copy also had to lose member Kazeem "Kaz" Ajobe before the six-chair challenge due to visa problems.
 The same had happened to the group in series 9, but this year the other two members, Sterling Ramsay and Joey James, continued without Ajobe and advanced to judges' houses as a duo.
 Fans questioned the events, and the extent to which ITV wanted to resolve them, saying they had a year to get a visa, and Barlow could have stayed in the United Kingdom, the latter sentiment to which Barlow admitted to Ajobe he should have done during the judges' houses episodes.
 Barlow put Rough Copy through to the live shows and Ajobe was allowed to rejoin the band.
 Furthermore, just after Ajobe was reinstated, controversy was caused when his criminal past was publicised.
 Ajobe responded by stating: "I've done things I am not proud of.
 I haven't been an angel but I am a changed man now."

 There was criticism over SeSe Foster of Miss Dynamix being allowed to compete in the show, because she was five months pregnant when the live shows began.
 Some viewers also thought it was unfair that Miss Dynamix got an automatic bye to the next week when Foster collapsed before the second live show.
 Foster dismissed this, saying that she "deserve[s] a shot at a better life" and insisted her collapse was not related to her pregnancy.
 The following week, Miss Dynamix were eliminated after losing the flash-vote and the sing-off to Hannah Barrett.
 Following this, Barlow stated that he felt that all public hopes of the group continuing in the competition had ended with their absence in week 2, despite him previously hoping that Foster's collapse would have gained more sympathy for them from the public.
+On 28 October, Cowell posted a tweet on his Twitter account expressing his disapproval of the week 3 result, stating that he would have voted to save Miss Dynamix if he was a judge on the series at the time.